The-Trevor-Project-Quiz/quiz-template/src/pages/quiz/joseph-quiz-5.md

   questionvalue: 50
 resultspage:
   backgroundImage: /img/stacey-background.jpg
-  body: Thank you for taking the quiz!
+  outro: Thank you for taking the quiz!
   cta:
     text: DONATE TO HELP A GREAT CAUSE THAT HELPS LGBTQ+ YOUTH
     url: 'https://www.amazon.com'